-5 Tragic Reasons Why the World's Largest Theme Park Stands Abandoned in OhioSubmitted by Brian Krosnick on Wednesday, September 10, 2014 10:54
+5 Tragic Reasons Why the World's Largest Theme Park Stands Abandoned in OhioBy Brian Krosnick, Wednesday, September 10, 2014 10:54

 Do you have time for a tale?
 Sit back, relax, and dive into the interesting and timeless case of Geauga Lake, a tiny family park that started humbly enough before rocketing overnight into international headlines by combining with a full-sized SeaWorld to create the world’s largest Six Flags.